Windows 11 23H2 new features and changes (September 2023 update)

 The app has been designed to streamline the workflow with several new features, including using the Windows Package Manager (winget) command tool to make it easier and faster to set up a development environment, connect to GitHub, and use the new “Dev Drive” feature on Windows 11 for better file system performance and a new dashboard to track your workflow.

-In addition, you will be able to use the app to configure your coding environments in the cloud using Microsoft Dev Box and GitHub Codespaces.
+In addition, you can use the app to configure your coding environments in the cloud using Microsoft Dev Box and GitHub Codespaces.

 Finally, the app features a dashboard that you can customize to improve managing any project, including those that involve Windows, cloud, web, mobile, or AI.

-As part of the Settings app experience, the September 2023 update for Windows 11 22H2 a new “Home” page with interactive cards representing various device and account-related settings grouped by commonly accessed functions.
+As part of the Settings app experience, Windows 11 23H2 (and the October 2023 updates for Windows 11 22H2) introduces a new “Home” page with interactive cards representing various device and account-related settings grouped by commonly accessed functions.

 The Home page includes two sections.
 At the top, you will find some basic information about the system, including a preview of the desktop, the device name, and the option to change the computer name.